hsnee/PyCon2020_DataVisualizationTutorial/README.md

 jupyter notebook Effective_Data_Visualization_Workbook.ipynb
 ```
 This assumes you have a Python version >3.7 and Jupyter installed.
 If not, an easy way to get this with most of the libraries needed for the tutorial is to install the latest https://anaconda.com distribution for your system, or to simply just visit https://bit.ly/PyConViz20 for a Google Colab-hosted version of this tutorial (or https://bit.ly/PyConViz20Full for the full version with all the solutions).

+## Acknowledgement
+A lot of people have helped shape my understanding of data visualization throughout the years, either throughout conversations with them, being directly taught by them, or being influenced by their work.
+I am indebted to the [LSSTC Data Science Fellowship Program](http://astrodatascience.org) (in particular, Adam Miller and Lucianne Walkowicz), Jake Vanderplas, Skipper Seabold, and to many helpful comments and discussions throughout the years by my supervisor Rachel Mandelbaum.